 On the 23rd July Admiral Canaris, the leader of the covert mission met Franco and asked for Spanish help to prepare a map of the defences of Gibraltar in preparation for the proposed attack.
 Franco was not entirely happy with the scheme but allowed Canaris and his men to travel to Algeciras and set up reconnaissance points

-Meanwhile back in London Commander Ian Fleming, working for Britain’s Naval Intelligence Division, was sent to Gibraltar where he helped set up ‘Operation Goldeneye’.
+Meanwhile back in London Commander Ian Fleming, author of the James Bond books, working for Britain’s Naval Intelligence Division, was sent to Gibraltar where he helped set up ‘Operation Goldeneye’.
 This was a plan to monitor Spain in the event of an alliance between Franco and Germany and undertake sabotage operations within Spain.

 On the 23rd October Hitler met Franco at the Franco Spanish border at Hendaye, near San Sebastian.
-At this crucial meeting he offered to return Gibraltar to Spain at the end of the war.
-Franco continued to demand considerable material to sustain his already war ravaged country and would not give his consent.
-Notwithstanding that decision, plans within Germany were refined and a possible date during mid December was put forward for the attack and reconnaissance of Gibraltar continued.
+At this crucial meeting, Hitler offered to return Gibraltar to Spain at the end of the war.
+Franco continued to demand considerable material to sustain his already war-ravaged country and would not give his consent.
+Notwithstanding that decision, plans within Germany were refined and a possible date during mid-December was put forward for the attack and reconnaissance of Gibraltar continued.
 Duplicates of the Rock’s defences were built in the Jura Mountains in the Besancon area and the 1st Mountain Division started training.
-On the 12th November 1940, Fuhrer Directive Number 18 included his intentions for Operation Felix.
+On the 12th November 1940, Fuhrer Directive Number 18 included his intentions for Operation Felix